International Association of Amusement Parks and Attractions: History

 In 2007 the association opened a new office in Europe with expanded programs and services and increased collaboration with Europarks on ride-safety reporting, and held its annual senior-level training program (the Institute for Executive Education) to the Wharton School of the University of Pennsylvania.
 At its Attractions Expo, the association unveiled its institute for emerging leaders (later renamed the Institute for Attractions Managers) to recruit candidates for senior-level positions.

 The following year, IAAPA acquired the Euro Attractions Show (EAS).
 It held its first Middle East safety conference in Dubai in February, and had its inaugural Attractions Safety Awareness Week to enhance understanding of the industry's safety practices and record in June.

 In 2010, the IAAPA Foundation was created as a 501(c)(3) organization to fund the development of education programs and information resources for the global attractions industry.
 The following year, the association implemented its certification program to help raise amusement-industry standards.
 Its Institute for Executive Education was revived in conjunction with San Diego State University, and IAAPA's first "Latin America State of the Industry Report" and "European Manifesto" were released.
 In September 2016, the association announced plans to move its headquarters from Alexandria, Virginia to Orlando in 2017 and to hold its expo in Orlando until 2030.

 During the COVID-19 pandemic, the themed entertainment industry faced significant new pressures.
 IAAPA was among a number of themed entertainment organizations whose members faced potential tens of billions in losses as a result.
 As a result, IAAPA has asked the United States Congress to amend the Paycheck Protection Program to protect small businesses in the industry.
 The IAAPA Asia Expo had already been postponed by a year due to the pandemic, with the American expo presently staying on the books for November 2020.

 Structure

 Founded in 1918, IAAPA is the largest international trade association for permanent amusement facilities and attractions and is dedicated to the preservation and prosperity of the attractions industry.
-The association represents nearly 5,000 facility, supplier, and individual members in 99 countries.
+The association represents over 6,000 facility, supplier, and individual members in more than 100 countries.
 Member facilities include amusement and theme parks, water parks, attractions, family entertainment centers, zoos, aquariums, museums, science centers, and resorts.
-IAAPA is a nonprofit organization with its headquarters in Orlando, Florida and regional offices in Brussels, Mexico City, Hong Kong, Shanghai, and Washington D.C.
+IAAPA is a nonprofit organization with its headquarters in Orlando, Florida and regional offices in Brussels, Mexico City, Hong Kong, and Shanghai.